MatyasBalcar/poker/README.md

 # Welcome to cards!

-This is a game and a library to either play the game of poker, or _(more likely)_ use the cards library thats explained bellow, to create yur own card games.
+This is a game and a library to either play the game of poker, or _(more likely)_ use the cards library thats explained bellow, to create your own card games.

 # Game